 Buying a lower-quality product isn't the only way to save, though.
 You'll find "irregulars" or "defective" pots and pans, from the highest-quality lines, that you can get for significantly below sticker price.
 Often, the issues that make them seconds are so small as to be barely perceivable, like a tiny dent or scratch, or a slight variation in shape or color.
 If you don't mind an imperfection that won't even affect your cooking, check out the high-end seconds found in discount stores and through online outlets.
 You can also buy them direct from the manufacturer, typically during periodic "seconds sales."

 Even with all the factors involved in determining the real value of a cookware piece, the moral to come away with here is pretty straightforward: If you can afford the best of everything, buy it.
 You won't be sorry.
 Otherwise, mix and match.
 Spend on the pieces you'll use every day, and save on the ones you'll only use twice a year.
 Nothing bad is going to happen if all your cookware doesn't match.

-For more information on cookware, including reviews and buying guides, look over the links on the next page.
+For more information on cookware, including reviews and buying guides, look over the links below.

 - "Explaining Reactive and Non-Reactive Cookware.
 Food Science."
 The Kitchn.
 (April 19, 2011)http://www.thekitchn.com/thekitchn/food-science/food-science-explaining-reactive-and-nonreactive-cookware-073723

 - "Kitchen cookware guide."
 Consumer Reports.
 (April 19, 2011)http://www.consumerreports.org/cro/home-garden/kitchen/kitchen-cookware/kitchen-cookware-buying-advice/kitchen-cookware-types/kitchen-cookware-types.htm